lranaldii/Contrastive-RAG/README.md

 # Contrastive-RAG

-This repo contains the code of the paper: Eliciting Critical Reasoning in Retrieval-Augmented Language Models via Contrastive Explanations
+This repo contains the code of the paper: Critical Reasoning in Retrieval-Augmented Language Models via Contrastive Explanations